 Morocco, officially called the Kingdom of Morocco, has over 36 million inhabitants (36,91 million) as of 2020.
-Rabat is the capital but the most important economically and the largest city is Casablanca and there are many Interesting Facts About the Kingdom of Morocco.
+Rabat is the capital but the most important economically and the largest city is Casablanca and there are more Interesting Facts to Know About the Kingdom of Morocco.

 Interesting Facts About The Kingdom of Morocco

 The University of al-Qarawiyyin is the oldest still existing University in the world and was founded in 859 AD in Fes city by a woman called Fatima al-Fihri.

 Morocco, thanks to its diversity in nature and landscapes, has beautiful beaches, high mountains, desert landscapes, lush oases as well as snowy landscapes.